streetwiseherc/TechEmpowerFrameworkBenchmarks/README.md

 - The mvc projects are using the ASP.NET MVC web framework version 3 with the ASP.NET 4.0 DLLs.
 - Dapper is a micro ORM created by Sam Saffron of StackOverflow fame.
 More info here: http://samsaffron.com/archive/2011/03/30/How+I+learned+to+stop+worrying+and+write+my+own+ORM
 - Nhibernate is a popular full-featured ORM that is similar to Java's Hibernate ORM.
+- Nancy is a lightweight framework for .NET that is similar to Sinatra for Ruby.
+More info here: http://nancyfx.org/
 - mono-mvc-raw uses bare-bones ADO.NET calls for database access.
 - mono-servicestack uses the ServiceStack framework which is supposed to have top performance for creating REST web services using .NET.
 It has it's own micro-ORM and JSON serializer which are supposed to be high performers.
 More info here: http://www.servicestack.net/benchmarks/
 - AFAIK, the new Web API is not supported on Mono.
 See here: http://stackoverflow.com/questions/14126855/is-mono-capable-of-hosting-asp-net-mvc-webapi-in-mod-mono-yet